 Volodymyr Boichuk, his colleagues and Alfons Schuckbeck, the German restaurateur and top chef, were invited to Germany to work on a musical dinner with acrobats and circus performers.

 “It was an entirely different world, and I made a lot of money.
 When you get a salary that is 70 times higher than your previous one, you can feel the difference.
 As soon as i got into circus arts, and the show community I realized that i’d never return to competitive sports.
 It was pure magic.
 We performed in evening concerts and gala concert.
 Circus performers have a wonderful life.
 One day you’re in one country and the next, in another.
-Before the I enjoyed life.
+Before the war I enjoyed life.
 I made new friends, experienced emotions, felt sensations and went to parties.
 “It was my reward for all the hard training.”

 Tanks and military life: How to master them